telekom-mms/trivy-dojo-report-operator/README.md

 * On publish of the release a
   * new tag is created
   * new release is created
-  * new container image build
+  * new container image is built
   * new helm chart is published

 ## License